-- 1. Major business items: - (A) Trendy skin care and cosmetic products
+- 1. Major business items: - (A) Skincare and cosmetic products

-There are domestically well-known brands of skin care and cosmetic items displayed over-the-counter, dermatology and cosmetology counter, and economical and practical products displayed on the open-shelf.
+There are domestically well-known brands of skincare and cosmetic items displayed over-the-counter, dermatology and cosmetology counter, and economical and practical products displayed on the open-shelf.

 (B) Daily merchandise